khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### Content

-- The title should clear and concise.
+- The title should be clear and concise.
 - Additional content, like an [avatar](/components/avatar), [icon](https://gitlab-org.gitlab.io/gitlab-svgs/), [label](/components/label), or description can be attributes of the node.

 ### Accessibility